servicepack: The Go Framework That Actually Understands How Real Development Works

 Testing That Actually Catches Shit

-The framework requires 85% test coverage by default (excluding the hello-world example and cmd package).
-Coverage runs with race detection because if you’re not testing for race conditions in concurrent code, what the fuck are you even doing?
+The framework requires 90% test coverage by default (excluding the example services and cmd package).
+Coverage runs with race detection because if you’re not testing for race conditions in concurrent code, what the fuck are you even doing.

 make test-coverage

 For test isolation, there’s ResetInstance() to clear the singleton and ClearServices() to wipe the service registry.
-Write your tests with mock services, reset the state between tests, and you’re golden.
+Mock services implement the Service interface so you can test without real service dependencies.

 The Pre-commit Hook That Saves Your Ass